toduanika/articles/azure/azure-network-topology.md

 Network topology defines how various devices or locations are interconnected.
 There are several types of topologies, including Point-to-Point, Bus, Ring, Star, Tree, and Mesh.

-Since today’s topic is Azure, and the Azure Cloud Adoption Framework (CAF) primarily focuses on the Hub-and-Spoke model when discussing topologies, our main focus will be on the Star topology, commonly known as Hub-and-Spoke in Azure.
+Since our topic is Azure, and the Azure Cloud Adoption Framework (CAF) primarily focuses on the Hub-and-Spoke model when discussing topologies, our main focus will be on the Star topology, commonly known as Hub-and-Spoke in Azure.

 ## Why is it crucial to choose the right topology?